ValerioBellaveglia/Dynamican/README.md

       end
     end

-I personally have put this in `app/decorators/models/user/dynamican_overrides.rb` (rails needs to load the folder of course); you can make it work as you please but i recommend to keep it separate from the original User model.
+I have put this in `app/decorators/models/user/dynamican_overrides.rb` (rails needs to load the folder of course); you can make it work as you please but i recommend to keep it separate from the original User model.

-## Usage
+### Configuration and Usage

 Now the hard part: the real configuration.